-In the initial phase, start-ups usually have lower secure management requirements on cloud resources and may proceed with a single AccessKey for operations on all resources.
+In the initial phase, start-ups usually have lower secure management requirements on cloud resources and may proceed with a single AccessKey (AK) for operations on all resources.
 However, as start-ups evolve into larger enterprises, or when large customers need to migrate their businesses to the cloud, their organizational structures become increasingly complex.
 They require even higher security management of cloud resources.

-For example, suppose you are the owner of Company X. You have registered a cloud account (firstname.lastname@example.org) for your Company X, and have purchased basic infrastructure services of ECS, RDS, and OSS.
+For example, suppose you are the owner of Company X. You have registered an account (email@example.com) for your Company X, and have purchased basic infrastructure services of ECS, RDS, and OSS.
 Since your company migrated its services to the cloud, business has been rapidly developing, your team expanding, and cloud resource requirements growing.
 All operation and management actions on resources use one shared account, which highlights the issue of system vulnerability and the importance of security.

 Let's take a look at how we use RAM to achieve security management of resource access step by step.